 Lex told us that there were more people at the service that night than the previous night (Maundy Thursday) when Tony and I attended.
 And the church was packed then!

-Saturday 14th April 2012, Easter Saturday, was a day of preparation in the Macqueen household.
+Saturday 14th April 2012, or Holy Saturday, was a day of preparation in the Macqueen household.
 On Easter Sunday, Lex was scheduled to conduct a sunrise service for his congregation at the top of Mount Nebo.
 There was to be no service on Saturday.
 Lex and June had much to do to get ready for Easter Sunday.
 Lex printed the service sheets and Tony helped Lex by folding and stapling them.
 June asked me to help her in the kitchen: we baked a couple of large quiches and several batches of muffins to take the following day to share with worshippers after the early morning service.
 The sunrise service had been advertised at hotels frequented by tourists and in English-language publications, so Lex and June were expecting a large number of people to turn up at the service.

 Tony and I awoke with the alarm at 3.40 am on Easter Sunday morning.
 I was really tired, as I didn’t sleep well the night before.
 I kept waking up, expecting the alarm to go off!
 Lex told us we had about an hour to get ready before we had to leave for the one hour drive from Amman south-west (via Madaba) to Mount Nebo.
 Tony and I travelled in a small hire car with Brennan (whom we had met on Good Friday), close behind Lex and June in their fully loaded vehicle.
 We arrived at the top of Mount Nebo around 5.45 am.
 It was still dark.
 The lights were on in the little chapel.

 The Easter Sunday sunrise service on Mount Nebo commenced on time at 6.00 am.
-It was a special Easter celebration, one we will not forget.
+It was a special Easter celebration, one we will never forget.
 The chapel was packed, as expected, with many visitors joining Lex’s regular congregation for this unique service.
 At least 150 people were present; some worshippers had to stand.
 Lex led the Holy Communion service.
 Everyone was invited to breakfast outside in the chapel grounds after the service.
 It was a cool, overcast and windy day.
 Fortunately, it did not rain.

 Here, at the top of the mountain, the views were amazing, despite the dust haze.
 From one vantage point (near the Franciscan Bronze Serpent Cross) we could see Israel: the Dead Sea, Jericho and the Jordan River.
 It is from here, on Mount Nebo, that Moses saw the Promised Land.
 A reminder of this fact is the Memorial of Moses, also located on the mountain.
 The Memorial Church of Moses, built high on the site, was undergoing repairs at the time of our visit, so we did not see it.